boylesoftware/stacy/README.md

 When you are ready to deploy your website in AWS, you first need to setup Stacy infrastructure under your AWS account.
 You must perform several steps before you can do it:

 1. Create the target [S3](https://aws.amazon.com/s3/) bucket.
-This where your website will be published and from where it will be served (probably via [CloudFront](https://aws.amazon.com/cloudfront/)).
-Alternatively, you can use a bucket that you already have.
+This is where your website will be published and from where it will be served (probably via [CloudFront](https://aws.amazon.com/cloudfront/)).
+Alternatively, you can use a bucket that you already have (Stacy also supports publishing in a subfolder in the target bucket).

 2. If you don't have it yet, create an S3 bucket that Stacy will use to upload the publisher [Lambda](https://aws.amazon.com/lambda/) function package.

-   Note: The publisher Lambda function is the piece that responds to Contentful publish and unpublish events and updates the relevant pages and assets in the target S3 bucket.
+The publisher Lambda function is the piece that responds to Contentful _publish_ and _unpublish_ events and updates the relevant pages and assets in the target S3 bucket.

 3. Build the publisher package:

    ```
-   stacy build-publisger
+   stacy build-publisher
    ```

    This will create the publisher Lambda function package in your project under `/build/stacy-mywebsite-publisher.zip`.
 Upload this file to your Lambda functions S3 bucket.